-The Charter School has adopted Financial Accounting Standards Board ASC No. 958-205-05 (formerly SFAS No. 117), Financial Statements of Not-for-Profit Organizations.
+The Charter School has adopted Financial Accounting Standards Board ASC No. 958-205-05, Financial Statements of Not-for-Profit Organizations.
 Under FASB ASC No. 958-205-05, the Charter School is required to report information regarding its financial position and activities according to three classes of net assets.